segmentio/analytics.js-integrations/compiler/README.md

 This is a simple command line tool that supports building and testing Analytics.js locally.

+Note: The path to all directories referenced in this document are relative to the Compiler tool root folder (where this README is located).

 # Install

 There is NO NEED to `yarn` or `yarn install` before using this command line tool.
 Simply run `./compile --writeKey=<YOUR WRITE KEY>` to get started.